Can I Receive an Arborist Certification Online?

 The ISA also offers general and specialty certifications, including ISA Certified Arborist, Arborist Utility Specialist, Municipal Specialist, Certified Tree Worker Climber Specialist, Tree Worker Aerial Lift Specialist and Board Certified Master Arborist (www.isa-arbor.com).
 The Arborist Certification exam requires at least three years of full-time work experience in arboriculture.
 Educational experience in the form of an associate's or bachelor's degree in arboriculture may be substituted for up to two years of your professional experience.

 You can choose to take the ISA exams as either paper-based tests at a local chapter or computer-based tests at an area computer testing center.
-Once you're certified, you must complete at least 30 hours of continuing education credits over a 3-year period and pay a fee to maintain your credential.
+Once you're certified, you must complete at least 30 hours of continuing education credits over a 3-year period and pay a fee to maintain your credential, or you may retake the exam.
 Some specializations require additional continuing education credits.

 TCIA offers several certification options, including Tree Care Apprentice, Ground Operations Specialist, Tree Climber Specialist, Aerial Lift Specialist and Tree Care Specialist (www.tcia.org).
 The association also gives you the option to become a Certified Treecare Safety Professional (CTSP).
 TCIA provides study materials and practice tests through their online store.
 To take the certification exam, you'll need to attend a 2-day training workshop at one of several locations across the country.